UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-18-team16-CharacterGeneration.md

 ### Image Generation

-Due to the success of [StyleGAN](https://arxiv.org/pdf/1812.04948.pdf) and [StyleGAN2](https://arxiv.org/pdf/1912.04958.pdf) on photo and anime-style art generation, we are going to focus on the extension and analysis of StyleGAN in this process.
+Due to the success of [StyleGAN](https://arxiv.org/pdf/1812.04948.pdf) and [StyleGAN2](https://arxiv.org/pdf/1912.04958.pdf) on the photo and anime-style art generation, we are going to focus on the extension and analyze StyleGAN in this process.
 In this section we will introduce what is StyleGAN, StyleGAN2 and the direction discovery can be performed on StyleGAN.

 ![StyleGAN Architecture]({{ '/assets/images/team16/StyleGAN_architect.png' | relative_url }})
 {: style="width: 600px; max-width: 100%; display: block; margin-left: auto; margin-right: auto;"}